 Wisconsin Lutheran College is committed to promoting good health to ensure our students' academic success.
 We have a health care practitioner on campus every weekday, and a professional counselor also is available.
 Many services can be accessed at the Student Health Center, from simple over-the-counter medications, to injury and illness assessments, physicals, travel screenings, lab work, TB tests, and most vaccinations.
 When you access care on campus, your services at WLC are covered 100% and you pay nothing.

 A list of required books by course will be available online at the WLC e-bookstore.
-Books should be purchased before arriving on campus.
-To do so, simply go to www.wlc.edu/bookstore.
+Books should be ordered before arriving on campus; no books are available for purchase on campus.
+To order online, go to www.wlc.edu/bookstore.

 Vehicles on Campus